Watering Nemesia

 Best Time To Water Nemesia

 Mornings are a good time to water most plants, and Nemesia is no exception.
-Watering plants in the morning when the temperatures are cooler allows the plants to soak up the moisture before the afternoon heat kicks in.
+Watering plants in the morning when the temperatures are cooler allows the roots to soak up the moisture before the afternoon heat kicks in.
 Warm weather causes the soil to dry out more quickly, so giving the plants a drink before peak heat helps prevent dehydration during hot afternoons.

 How to Water Nemesia